as

 attribute_options = ["Status"]

-# In this manifest example, we have both Content Launcher and Account Login interfaces defined.
+# In this manifest example, Amazon defines both the Content Launcher and the Account Login interface.

-# Since the Account Login cluster should be handled by a service component instead of an
+# Since the service component should handle the Account Login cluster instead of an

 # calls for the "Status" attribute to the service component.